oceanlau/garbage/PHP/Laravel/README.md

      });
     ```

-    4. Error handling API calls in one place `app/Exceptions/Handler.php`:
+    4. Modify all the exception handling code in one place `app/Exceptions/Handler.php`:

     ```PHP
     public function render($request, Exception $exception)